Rupesh-Chauhan/flightfareprediction/README.md

 ## Data
-  All the information regarding Data set is given to kaggle https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh the data is used in this project is also downloaded from Kaggle.
+  All the information regarding Data set is given to kaggle https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh the data is used in this project is downloaded from Kaggle.
   Go through the website link you will get the data.

 ## Deployement on Heroku